This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Can I copy snapshots in an order other than their order of creation to another region?

-No, snapshots must be copied to other regions in creation order.
+No. Snapshots must be copied to other regions in creation order.

 If a source incremental snapshot is deleted before a copy across regions completes, what happens?

-The copy will fail.
+The copy fails.

 Are managed snapshots and images encrypted?